pushpadevl/shamir_secret_sharing/README.md

 ## New features

-- Added support for circom prime BN254, for upcoming shares verification feature.
+- Added new functions to retrieve X and Y values from the Share.

 ### Core Features